 The Company's short-term investments consist of U.S. Treasury securities, U.S. government agency securities and highly rated, investment-grade corporate debt securities with original maturities beyond three months at the date of purchase.
-The Company has classified and accounted for its short-term investments as available-for-sale securities as the Company may sell these securities at any time even prior to maturity and such investments represent cash available for current operations.
-As a result, short-term investments may include securities with maturities beyond twelve months that are classified within current assets in the Balance Sheets.
+The Company has classified and accounted for its short-term investments as available-for-sale securities as the Company may sell these securities at any time for reasons including, but not limited to, managing liquidity, credit risk, duration and asset allocation and such investments represent cash available for current operations.
+As a result, short-term investments may include securities with maturities beyond twelve months that are classified within current assets in the condensed balance sheets.
 The Company's short-term investments classified as available-for-sale are carried at fair market value with unrealized gains or losses recognized in the statements of operations and comprehensive loss.